2010 Turkish Grand Prix: Race

 The first four drivers opened a gap from the rest of the field, as Webber set the fastest lap of the race so far on lap two with a time of 1:33.685.
-Hamilton attempted an overtake manoeuvre on Webber heading into turn twelve on lap three but was unable to get close to affect a pass.
-Alonso passed de la Rosa for twelfth place on the same lap and began to battle Kobayashi for eleventh.
-Hamilton attempted to pass Webber for a second time at turn twelve on lap four but could not get close enough.
+Hamilton attempted an overtake manoeuvre on Webber heading into turn 12 on lap three but was unable to get close to affect a pass.
+Alonso passed De la Rosa for 12th place on the same lap and began to battle Kobayashi for 11th.
+Hamilton attempted to pass Webber for a second time at turn 12 on lap four but could not get close enough.
 This was because Hamilton's car was more effective than Webber's; it allowed Webber to pull away through turn eight but Hamilton could close the gap between himself and Webber in the back straight by employing his car's F-duct.
-Hülkenberg passed di Grassi and Chandhok in turn eight to move up into 21st place by lap six, while Webber, Hamilton and Vettel traded the fastest lap with Hamilton quickest on the same lap.
-McLaren became aware of a higher than expected fuel consumption by the tenth lap and they ordered both their drivers to change engine modes for fuel conservation.
-Kobayashi made a pit stop on lap eleven which released Alonso into clean air; Alonso made his pit stop on the following lap for hard tyres and rejoined ahead of Kobayashi.
+Hülkenberg passed Di Grassi and Chandhok in turn eight to move up into 21st place by lap six, while Webber, Hamilton and Vettel traded the fastest lap with Hamilton quickest on the same lap.
+McLaren became aware of a higher than expected fuel consumption by the 10h lap and the team ordered both their drivers to change engine modes for fuel conservation.
+Kobayashi made a pit stop on lap 11 which released Alonso into clean air; Alonso made his pit stop on the following lap for hard tyres and rejoined ahead of Kobayashi.
 The next few laps saw a large amount of activity in the pit lane.
 Vettel made his pit stop from third position on lap 15, and rejoined in front of Rosberg, while Button pushed hard in an attempt to move ahead of Vettel.
 Hamilton and Webber both made their pit stops on the following lap; Webber emerged in front as Hamilton's pit crew were slow to fit Hamilton's left-rear tyre.
 Hamilton fell to third place behind Vettel.